OpenKit-Ltd/tikz-renderer/README.md

 # TikZ Renderer

 A lightweight Flask server that compiles TikZ (LaTeX) code into PNG or PDF images.
-Designed to run server-side for projects that require rendering high-quality diagrams from TikZ—something not easily achieved in the browser using JavaScript.
+Designed to run server-side for projects that require rendering high-quality diagrams from TikZ - something not easily achieved in the browser using JavaScript.

 ---